 Yet politicians have totally failed for more than 20 years to implement international policies that would reverse climate change.
 As a result, people have become skeptical of politicians’ claims — especially when they promote international treaties, propose new taxes, or pressure us to change our lifestyles.
 Other folks are simply giving up hope.

 However, fresh hope and inspiration are available from a unique, pragmatic opportunity that involves no treaty, no taxes, and no change in our lifestyles.
-This opportunity has been widely cited by Bill Gates and many others.
+This opportunity has been cited today by Sir Richard Branson (and has previously been cited by Bill Gates and many others).
 This opportunity is to promote and to consume what might best be called "Happier Meals."

 Eating “Happier Meals” means replacing animal-based foods with climate-friendly meat, milk, and “egg” products made from grains, legumes, and nuts, such as peas, soybeans, and almonds — or with whole grains, legumes and nuts.
 These are climate-friendly because foods that come directly from plants are generally responsible for much less greenhouse gas emissions than animal-based foods.